rajgoel/markdown-it-input/Readme.md

 ## Configuration

-The plugin allows to specify a prefix for thge `id` attributes.
+The plugin allows to specify a prefix for the `id` attributes.

 ```js
 document.getElementById('content').innerHTML = markdownit({html: true}).use(input, { prefix: "myform"}).render( document.getElementById('content').innerHTML );